 A person cannot be arrested for protection order violation if they were not served with the order.
 If the person is not aware of the protective order, such as if they did not go to the arraignment and the order was never issued against them, then they would likely not be liable for it.
 The person does have to be aware of the terms of this order of protection before they can be prosecuted for violating it.

-Information Needed to Make an Arrest for Violating a Protective Order
+What Information Is Needed to Make an Arrest for Violating a Protective Order?

 To initiate arrests for suspected Connecticut protection order violation, the police just need probable cause, so a reasonable suspicion that a crime has been committed.
 Reasonable suspicion can be challenged in court if there was some evidence obtained in violation of the constitution or if the police officers could actually not have enough evidence to constitute probable cause.